Electrical Technologies

 Motors, Lighting & PLC

 This class elaborates on the characteristics of Alternating Current, explaining the behavior of electricity and how it functions in the application of motors, lighting, and the devices that control them.
-Students will learn the differences between DC and AC motors, Single Phase and 3 Phase applications, calculating the proper sizing of motors, and the selection of the motor controller as well as overload protection.
-This class also covers the characteristics of light, the handling and installation of various types of lighting (incandescent, fluorescent, high intensity discharge, LED), and the controls used in their operations.
-In addition, this class will cover the basic use and programming of a PLC (Programable Logic Controller).
+Students will learn the differences between DC and AC motors, single phase and three-phase applications, calculating the proper sizing of motors, and the selection of the motor controller as well as overload protection.

 - 4 Semester Credit Hours